juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 CalculatePrice(2.1,2,1,1000,3000,1500,1000); // outputs 21540.9 vs 1000

 ```
-As you can see our new function outputs very different values as those from the data-set, in this case is becoming much harder to guess a correct weight for each of the variables.
+As you can see our new function outputs very different values as those from the dataset, in this case, is becoming much harder to guess a correct weight for each of the variables.

-Now we know is better to let a statistical algorith do the hard work, but we have a problem, now we have 6 independant variables on our problem and linear regression only works with one independant variable.
+Now we know is better to let a statistical algorithm do the hard work, but we have a problem, now we have 6 independent variables on our problem and linear regression only works with one independent variable.

 **Selecting the Statistical Model**

-This situation happens a lot in machine learning, our problem now is more complex and we as data scientist need to select the most appropiate model to tackle the problem.
+This situation happens a lot in machine learning, our problem now is more complex and we as data scientist need to select the most appropriate model to tackle the problem.
-The truth is that we have a lot of models to choose for, there are TONS of models and posible solutions to this problem, and as we are going to see on a future chapter most of them do a great work!.
+The truth is that we have a lot of models to choose for, there are TONS of models and possible solutions to this problem, and as we are going to see on a future chapter most of them do a great work!.
-In this case we could use a multivariable statistical model like Multiple Variable Linear Regression.
+In this case, we could use a multivariable statistical model like Multiple Variable Linear Regression.
-To solve this I will rely on the statsmodels libraries, statsmodels is a Python module that provide many tools and statistical models ready to use, in this case their linear regression implementation also includes multiple variable support specifically i will be using the OLS library that stands for Ordinary Least Squares.
+To solve this I will rely on the statsmodels libraries, statsmodels is a Python module that provides many tools and statistical models ready to use, in this case, their linear regression implementation also includes multiple variable support specifically I will be using the OLS library that stands for Ordinary Least Squares.

 ```
 import statsmodels.formula.api as smf